btckit-org/btckit-docs/docs/01-Spec/README.md

 Examples

 - for Lightning the an example method is `ln_getInvoice`
-- for Stacks the an example method is `stx_requestAccounts`
+- for Stacks the an example method is `stx_getAddress`

 Your trusted wallet